HOPE-X (H-II Orbiting Plane-Experiment)

 In addition to lofting larger GEO satellites, the H-II was designed specifically to accommodate the proposed HOPE (H-II Orbiting Plane) spacecraft.
 HOPE was to have a launch mass of approximately 10 metric tons, a length of 11.5 m, and a wing-span of 8.6 m.
 Originally viewed as a major logistical vehicle for the Japanese Experiment Module of the Freedom Space Station, HOPE was initially to be an unmanned spacecraft with a one-metric-ton payload capacity which could service the new International Space Station after the turn of the century.
 The maiden flight of a NASDA HOPE demonstration vehicle (HOPE-X) is tentatively scheduled for 1999.

-A 20-metric-ton version of HOPE, possibly manned with a 3-3.5 metric ton payload capacity, has also been considered.
+A 20-metric-ton version of HOPE, possibly manned with a 3-3.5 metric ton payload capacity, was also considered.
 Such a vehicle would be 16 m long with a wing-span of 12.3 m.
 To support the larger HOPE, the H-II launch vehicle would require additional strap-on boosters (up to six solid boosters or a combination of solids and liquids).
-However, preliminary engineering analyses suggest that the new H-2D would still not be able to insert the larger HOPE directly into orbit, requiring HOPE to burn up to four metric tons of propellants to enter LEO.
-Meanwhile, studies of other reusable spacecraft, including single stage-to-orbit concepts, are underway (References 149-152).
+However, preliminary engineering analyses suggested that the new H-2D would still not be able to insert the larger HOPE directly into orbit, requiring HOPE to burn up to four metric tons of propellants to enter LEO.
+Meanwhile, studies of other reusable spacecraft, including single stage-to-orbit concepts, were underway in the 1990s(References 149-152).